Get in Touch

 • Documenting business interfaces

-• Mapping from means to ends
+• Mapping means to ends

-• Capturing time parameters
+• Capturing temporal parameters

 Communicating the Model to Key Stakeholders